micropython/micropython/docs/psoc6/quickref.rst

     ..warning::
         The function does not provide status of the connection.
 Use the ``active()`` for that purpose.
 Any errors or failure are communicated when using the corresponding enable/disable or connect/disconnect functions.

-    The following query parameters are allowed.
+    The following query parameters are allowed:
         * ``rssi``.
 Only for STA.
         * ``stations``.
 List of connected stations (only for AP).